SamuelKao/Predicting-NYC-taxi-destination/README.md

 For the final model we are happy with using a MLP model and together with some hyperparameter tuning and training with more data we are hopeful to achieve a slightly better version than the second model.

 ### Final Model
-For the final model the focus was to tune hyperparamethers further and use more of the data.
-The grid search done for the hyperparameters found the optimal combination of these.
+For the final model the focus was to tune hyperparameters further and use more of the data.
+A grid search done for the hyperparameters found the better combinations of these.
+However, finding optimal hyperparameters is an impossible task.
+You could only use smaller subsets of data and train for fewer epochs, but that might affect which parameters are optimal!
+Less data would probably benefit from harder regularization and smaller networks, since you really have to fight against the overfitting when you have way more parameters than data points.
+When using the full data, we did not have this problem.
+Instead, the problem was that our model did not perform as well as we would have hoped.
+Even when trying with way larger network the model never seemed to be able to pass the 28% accuracy.
+We tried to implement a learning rate scheduler, early stopping and a qualitative hyperparameter optimization, but nothing could make us pass this 28% ceiling.
+Training a model to get 27% accuracy was done with ease but improving further seemed almost impossible.
+It was only with great effort that we managed to get the 28.7% accuracy for the final model.
+The only conclusion one can draw from this is that taxi rides in New York are not that predictable.
+There seems to be no pattern between time, location and amount of passengers and where 71% of all cab rides in NYC are going, which is an interesting find!